assessment at Trimley st martin

 Reading, Writing and Maths will be assessed by teacher judgement and evidence of learning that the children are showing in their books, through questioning and discussion and in summative tests.
 This is an ongoing process.

-At the beginning of a new academic year, as children are being judged against the End of Year statements, they will be only be beginning to develop their knowledge .
+At the beginning of a new academic year, as children are being judged against the End of Year expectations, they will be only be beginning to develop their knowledge .
 By using professional knowledge and judgement teachers will know what the children can already do and what they think the children can achieve.
-At different stages across the school year, children will either be 'working towards the National expectation' for their year group, 'achieving the National expectation' or 'mastering' the national expectation.
+At different stages across the school year, children will either be 'working towards the National expectation' for their year group, 'achieving the National expectation' or 'Exceeding' the national expectation.

 The Government have said that at least 85% of children should be 'achieving the National Expectation' by the end of the academic year.

-At the beginning of a new academic year, as children are being judged against the End of Year statements, they will be only be beginning to develop their knowledge .
+At the beginning of a new academic year, as children are being judged against the End of Year expectations, they will be only be beginning to develop their knowledge .
 By using professional knowledge and judgement teachers will know what the children can already do and what they think the children can achieve.
-At different stages across the school year, children will either be 'working towards the National expectation' for their year group, 'achieving the National expectation' or 'mastering' the national expectation.
+At different stages across the school year, children will either be 'working towards the National expectation' for their year group, 'achieving the National expectation' or 'Exceeding' the national expectation.

 The Government have said that at least 85% of children should be 'achieving the National Expectation' by the end of the academic year.